-Since the FDA approved the once-weekly injectable weight loss medication in 2023, Zepbound (tirzepatide) has gained media attention.
+Since the FDA approved the once-weekly injectable weight loss medication, Zepbound (tirzepatide), in 2023, it has garnered significant media attention.
 This is because it can help those who are overweight or obese lose substantial weight.

 How Does Zepbound Work for Weight Loss?

-Zepbound differs from other weight-loss injections like Wegovy or Saxenda.
+Zepbound differs from other weight-loss injections, such as Wegovy or Saxenda.
 It’s the first drug of its kind that targets GLP-1 (Glucagon-Like Peptide-1) and GIP (Glucose-Dependent Insulinotropic Polypeptide) receptors.

 GIP and GLP-1 are gut hormones produced by your body naturally after meals.
 These hormones signal your pancreas to increase insulin production after a meal.
 They also help regulate the synthesis of fresh glucose.
 GIP and GLP-1 also control hunger and the passage of food through the intestines.